lumina-desktop/lumina-docs/luminaplugins.rst

 The Audio Player plugin, seen in
 :numref:`Figure %s <luminadesktopplugin2>`, will play user added lists of audio files.
-Pressing the wrench icon in the upper left corner will open an options menu to clear or shuffle the playlist.
+Pressing the :guilabel:`wrench` in the upper left corner will open an options menu to clear or shuffle the playlist.

-The green plus icon gives the user options to add files, a directory, or URL to the playlist.
-Toggle the play button in the lower left corner of the plugin in order to start/stop an audio file.
-The forward and back buttons in the upper right corner allow the user to skip to the next song or return to the previous one.
+The green :guilabel:`plus` gives the user options to add files, a directory, or URL to the playlist.
+Toggle :guilabel:`play` in the lower left corner of the plugin in order to start/stop an audio file.
+In the upper right corner, :guilabel:`forward` and :guilabel:`back` allow the user to skip to the next song or return to the previous one.
 Click the currently playing file to open a drop down menu of all added audio files.

 .. _calendar: